- Download our Moving to Hong Kong Guide (PDF)

 + PRO: Lots of options

-There’s always something new being built in Hong Kong, and although that means being treated to the melodious sounds of drills and jackhammers when walking down the street, it also means it’s easy to find new apartments.
+There’s always something new being built in Hong Kong.
+Although that means being treated to the melodious sounds of drills and jackhammers when walking down the street, it also means it’s fairly easy to find new apartments.
 So, while there is a ceaseless demand for accommodation, there is also a high supply.

-When searching for accommodation, there won’t be a shortage of places to view.
-In fact, apartment hunting in Hong Kong is very much a numbers game; it’s all about viewing as many places as possible until finding something that's the best fit for an expat's requirements.
+There won’t be a shortage of places to view when searching for accommodation.
+In fact, apartment hunting in Hong Kong is very much a numbers game; it’s all about viewing as many places as possible until finding something that's the best fit for your requirements.

-There is also a tendency to cram in as many rooms as possible when apartments are being built, especially in the newer buildings.
+There is a tendency to cram in as many rooms as possible when apartments are being built, especially in the newer buildings.
 Buildings from the 80s and 90s afford tenants more space for their money, and the rooms are larger, but the apartments might be quite tired and old.
-Additionally, there won’t be much in the way of facilities in the building, such as a gym or pool.
-Opting for a newer building means that house hunters will likely have a brand new apartment with great clubhouse facilities, but it will probably be quite small with lots of cramped rooms.

 + PRO: Custom-made furniture